Luna-Jia/OBS-Widget/README.md

 ### Usage:

 1. Add a new browser source to your OBS scene.
-2. Set the URL of the browser source to: `https://www.luna-jia.com/clock.html`
+2. Set the URL of the browser source to the url for the local clock.html file (double click clock.html to open the file in a browser; copy the url)

 ## 🍅 Pomodoro Timer Widget: